Ever wondered how much an African hunting safari costs? The answer might pleasantly surprise you.

 In fact, even when you consider the cost of air fare, you can book an all-inclusive African safari hunt for several species of plains game for about the same total cost as a guided elk hunt.
 Now that's not exactly chump change, but the good news is that you clearly don't have to be a millionaire to afford such a hunt.

-The sheer amount and variety of game you’ll encounter on many African hunting safaris (if you’re hunting with a good outfitter in a well-managed area) is truly mind boggling and there really is no other place in the world that can compare to it.
-For this reason, you’ll likely have the opportunity to take multiple species of antelope on typical plains game hunt.
-So, it’s easy to see that an African hunting safari may well be one of the best hunting bargains out there.
+The sheer amount and variety of game you'll encounter on many African hunting safaris (if you're hunting with a good outfitter in a well-managed area) is truly mind boggling and there really is no other place in the world that can compare.
+For this reason, you'll likely have the opportunity to take multiple species of antelope on typical plains game hunt.
+So, it's easy to see that an African hunting safari may well be one of the best hunting bargains out there.

 Cost of an African Hunting Safari